rdlauer/articles/blues/starnote-sms/starnote-sms.md

 ![image of both starnote variants](both-starnotes.png)

 In addition, to make it easier to use Starnote and incorporate it in a design that's using a Notecard, Blues offers a new Notecarrier called the Notecarrier XS.
-With a slot for the Starnote and another slot for a cellular, Wi-Fi, or Cell+WiFi Notecard, it's certainly the easiest way to get started with Starnote (though you can also use the JST connector on the front of the Starnote!).
+With a slot for the Starnote and another slot for a cellular, Wi-Fi, or Cell+WiFi Notecard, it's certainly the easiest way to get started with Starnote (though you can also use the 6-pin connector on the front of the Starnote!).

 ![blues notecarrier xs](notecarrier-xs.png)